JerBushau/splatbox/README.md

 ![Splatbox](./photos/splatbox-pcb-front.jpg "Splatbox pcb")

 While still far from a finished product, the pcb certainly adds to the stability and reliability of the build.
+The tolerances for the case files are extremely tight, so you will likely need to scale it up some small fraction, I had to sand the pcb a bit to get a good fit.

 - Set heat-set inserts in case
 - Solder rp2040 zero